Tonis (Canada): Inter+

 In September 2003, Ethnic Channels Group was granted approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a television channel called Ukrainian TV One, described as "a national ethnic Category 2 specialty television service providing programming primarily in the Ukrainian language."

 On June 23, 2004, ECG launched Inter+ using the Ukrainian TV One licence.
 Inter+ broadcast programming from Inter+, an international channel broadcasting programming from Inter.

 Channel 5

 In September 2005, ECG re-branded Inter+ as Channel 5 (in Cyrillic: “5 канал”), broadcasting programming from Channel 5, a national news network from Ukraine.

 1+1 International

 In June 2006, in its effort to boost subscription to the channel, ECG re-branded Channel 5 as 1+1 International which broadcast programming from 1+1 International, a Ukrainian-language TV channel from Ukraine.
-1+1 International, itself, was an international channel broadcasting programming from Studio 1+1 for Ukrainian communities outside the Ukraine.
+1+1 International, itself, was an international channel broadcasting programming from Studio 1+1 for Ukrainian communities outside Ukraine.
 The channel broadcast a variety of programming including news, documentaries, talk shows, and more.